seunomosowon/TA-mailclient/README.md

 IP address for the mail server or client access server with support for retrieving emails via POP3 or IMAP

 **protocol** - This must be set to either POP3 or IMAP

-**is_secure** - This should be set to 1 if emails should be retrieved using the protocol selected over SSL.

 **password** - Passwords must be set for every account, or the input will get disabled.